panzerdp/dmitripavlutin.com/content/posts/151-react-comp-typescript/index.md

 type: post
 ---

 In this post, I'm going to discuss why and how to use TypeScript to type React components.

+You'll find how to annotate component props, how to mark a prop optional, how to set the return type, and as a nice bonus how to annotate the component's state when using `useState()` hook.

 ## 1. Why typing React components?